okyntary/tp/docs/UserGuide.md

 Examples:
 *  `editp 1 p/91234567 e/jiveshrealemail@yahoo.com` Edits the phone number and email address of the 1st person to be `91234567` and `jiveshrealemail@yahoo.com` respectively.
-*  `editp 2 n/weiq dt/NUSSO @nussymphonyorchestra thanks` Edits the name of the 2nd person to be `weiq` and clears the specified tag.
+*  `editp 2 n/weiq t/NUSSO @nussymphonyorchestra thanks` Edits the name of the 2nd person to be `weiq` and sets the person's tags to `NUSSO @nussymphonyorchestra thanks`.

 ### Deleting a person: `deletep`